cogentcore/core/README.md

 GoGi also incorporates reflection-based View elements that enable automatic representation and editing of all native Go data structures, providing a built-in native first-order GUI framework with no additional coding.
 This enables built-in GUI editor / inspector for designing gui elements themselves.
 Just press `Control+Alt+E` (or `I`) on any window to pull up this editor / inspector.
 Scene graphs can be automatically saved / loaded from JSON files, to provide a basic GUI designer framework -- just load and add appropriate connections..

+**IMPORTANT for Linux users:** You need to install the Arial TTF font to get decent-looking rendering: https://askubuntu.com/questions/651441/how-to-install-arial-font-in-ubuntu

 # Code Map

 * `examples/widgets` -- main example widget gallery -- `go build ...` in there to give it a try -- see README there for more info